-Figure 10 Number of Type B private water supplies in each local authority area
+Figure 10 Number of type B private water supplies in each local authority area.

 2. TESTING OF REGULATED PRIVATE WATER SUPPLIES

 2.1 Regulated Supplies

 All Regulated supplies are required to be sampled and tested annually.

 Table 1 shows the number of supplies that have been sampled in each local authority area, compared with the total number of supplies present.
 It also shows the population in each local authority area that are supplied by these PWS.